 The other area of supra-national cooperation comprises the regional organisations that group national telecommunications regulators.
 In Asia, the main formal regional organisation of regulators is the South Asian Telecommunications Regulator's Council (SATRC).
 This was formed in 1997 by an initiative of APT and the ITU Regulatory Forum for South Asia.
-At present, SATRC includes the regulators of nine South Asian countries, namely: Afghanistan, Bangladesh, Bhutan, India, Islamic Republic of Iran, Maldives, Nepal, Pakistan and Sri Lanka, SATRC is responsible for discussion and coordination of issues relating to regulations in telecommunications and ICT which are of common interest to the telecommunications regulators in South Asian countries.
+At present, SATRC includes the regulators of nine South Asian countries, namely: Afghanistan, Bangladesh, Bhutan, India, Islamic Republic of Iran, Maldives, Nepal, Pakistan and Sri Lanka.
+SATRC is responsible for discussion and coordination of issues relating to regulators in South Asian countries.
 These issues included radio frequency coordination, standards, regulatory trends and issues, strategies for telecommunications development and telecommunication-related international affairs.
-The council also identifies and promotes areas of potential cooperation in telecommunications among South Asian countries, and facilitates the exchange of information in these areas through activities such as seminars, training and workshop.
+The council also identifies and promotes areas of potential cooperation in telecommunications in these areas through activities such as seminars, training and workshop.
 SATRC activities are conducted by involvement of the highest level representations by the regulatory bodies of the South Asian countries.
-SATRC meetings are held annually.
-157
+SATRC meetings are held annually.157